What is a standard variable rate mortgage?

 A lender can raise or lower its SVR by any amount and at any time.
 As a borrower, you have no control over these changes.

-Standard variable rates can be influenced by changes in the Bank of England's base rate, which rose to 0.75% in August 2018.
+Standard variable rates can be influenced by changes in the Bank of England's base rate, which fell to just 0.25% in March 2020.

 Often, if the base rate goes up, lenders will increase their SVR in the days and weeks after.

 But the base rate is only one of several factors which a lender will take into account when setting its SVR - including the lender's cost of borrowing, risk management, and internal targets.

 Pros and cons of SVR mortgages